jfromaniello/fstream-s3/readme.md

-Allows to write an stream of files and direcotire to Amazon S3.
+Write or read streams of files and directories to Amazon S3.

 This library is meant to be used with [fstream](https://github.com/isaacs/fstream/) and it uses [awssum](https://github.com/appsattic/node-awssum) internally.